40 Medium Dog Breeds to Fit Any Family

 Bulldog

-The bulldog is one of the most popular medium-sized dogs.
+The bulldog is one of the most popular medium-sized dog breeds.
 While their distinctive appearance and friendly, calm nature might sound appealing, be prepared for some stubbornness.
 As Messina explains, bulldogs were bred for bull-baiting, and they have tenacious temperaments, meaning they aren’t the easiest dogs to train.

 Breed overview